abmarnie/godot-architecture-organization-advice/README.md

 ## Git Advice

-Use the following `.gitattributes` file to set up Git LFS properly to avoid version control bloat:
+For optimal Git LFS setup and to avoid version control bloat, use the provided `.gitattributes` and `.gitignore` files.
+When working with resources, prefer `.tres` over `.res` file extension, except when dealing with large numerical data blobs like meshes.

 ```bash
 # Normalize EOL for all files that Git considers text files.
 * text=auto eol=lf